Scientific Name

 Description

-Fenestraria rhopalophylla is a small succulent with a not-present or very reduced stem and thick, fleshy, club-shaped leaves with a convex transparent window at the apex.
+Fenestraria rhopalophylla is a small succulent with a non-existent or significantly reduced stem and thick, fleshy, club-shaped leaves with a convex, transparent window at their tips.
 Its roots are thick, shallow, and spreading.
-The leaves are smooth, glaucous green, often partially buried, and can grow up to 1.6 inches (4 cm) long.
+The leaves are smooth, glaucous green, often partially buried, and can measure up to 1.6 inches (4 cm) long.

-From fall to spring, the pure white flowers appear solitary or in groups of up to three on long pedicels.
-They can reach up to 1.2 inches (3 cm) in diameter.
+From fall to spring, the pure white flowers appear solitary or in groups of up to three on long stalks.
+They can reach a diameter of 1.2 inches (3 cm).

 Hardiness